lbryio/lbry.com/content/faq/contributing.md

 Guidelines for bug reports:

 1. **Identify the correct repo**.
 See [ecosystem overview](#ecosystem-overview).
+While it's okay if you get this wrong, it's a big help to us if you get it right.

 1. **Use the GitHub issue search** &mdash; check if the issue has already been reported (or fixed).
 Be sure to include closed tickets in your search.

-1. **Identify the correct repo**.
-Typical usage of LBRY interacts with several components.
-While it's okay if you get this wrong, it's a big help to us if you get it right.
-See above.

 1. **Follow the instructions** - When you open an issue inside of GitHub, each repo contains a template for how to create a good bug report.
 Please follow it!